T.A.T.u.: 2022–present: Return to the stage

 In late 2021, Katina and Volkova announced that t.A.T.u. would return to the stage in 2022 to take part in the official duo tribute concert.
 However, persistent issues with the ongoing COVID-19 pandemic led to its cancellation.
 The duo eventually reunited on stage for the first time since their falling out in September 2022, performing at the Dinamo Stadium in Minsk as part of the Ovion Show event.
 This was followed by another performance at a sporting event at the Gazprom Stadium in Saint Petersburg in May 2023.

 t.A.T.u. reunited again in July 2025 to perform at the Mriya Resort in Yalta, Crimea.
 Katina has stated that she and Volkova had resolved their conflict and that plans for the group's future are underway.
 Shortly after, Interscope Records released a special deluxe edition of the album Dangerous and Moving to commemorate the twentieth anniversary of its publication, featuring 24 tracks (including several in Russian).
-This was followed by two concerts in Moscow in October and a six-date Mexican tour, scheduled for December.
+This was followed by a reunion tour across Russia, Europe and Latin America between 2025 and 2026, including nine dates in Mexico.

+In September 2025, t.A.T.u. were announced as brand ambassadors for Gosha Rubchinskiy, appearing in a new advertising campaign for the designer.
 On October 24, 2025, the album compilation V Podnebesnoy was released, a collection of songs recorded in 2004 with former producer Ivan Shapovalov but never officially released, although some tracks had previously leaked online individually and others had been re-recorded and included on their second Russian-language studio album Lyudi Invalidy.
 Katina and Volkova stated that they had nothing to do with the release, and it was noted in the Russian media that the rights to the tracks on the album are owned by Shapovalov.